-Home values are up, home sales have slowed, and distressed sales (foreclosures and short sales) have fallen to their lowest points in years.
+The housing crisis is finally in the rear-view mirror as the real estate market moves down the road to a complete recovery.
+Home values are up and distressed sales (foreclosures and short sales) have fallen to their lowest point in years.
+The market will continue to strengthen in 2019.

-However, there is one thing that is causing the industry to tap the brakes: a lack of housing inventory.
-Buyer demand has remained strong throughout the year, but supply has not kept up despite more listings coming to market.
+However, there is one thing that may cause the industry to tap the brakes: a lack of housing inventory!
+Buyer demand naturally increases during the summer months, but supply has not kept up.